Skip to content

 • pylon Supplementary Package for blaze

-The supplementary package is an extension to the pylon Camera Software Suite and provides support for Basler blaze cameras.
+The supplementary package is an extension to the pylon Software Suite and provides support for Basler blaze cameras.
 It is available for Windows and Linux operating systems and includes the following:

 • blaze Viewer